 For periods prior to November 13, 1998, the total amount of HPSL/PCL/LDS loans made to a student for a school year may not exceed \$2,500 plus the cost of tuition (42 CFR section 57.207).
 For students who are applying for a HPSL/PCL/LDS loan, the school must make its selection based on the order of greatest financial need, taking into consideration the other resources available to the student.
 The resources may include summer earnings, educational loans, veteran (G.I.)
 Benefits, and earnings during the school year (HPSL/PCL/LDS, 42 CFR section 57.206(c)).
 For periods after November 13, 1998, the total amounts of HPSL/PCL/LDS loans to a student for a school year may not exceed the cost of attendance (including tuition, other reasonable educational expenses, and reasonable living expenses).
-The amount of the loan may, in the case of the third or fourth year of a student at a school of medicine or osteopathic medicine, be increased to pay balances of loans that were made to the individual for attendance at the school (42 USC 722(a)(1) (section 722(a)(1) of PHSA); Pub.
+The amount of the loan may, in the case of the third or fourth year of a student at a school of medicine or osteopathic medicine, be increased to pay balances of loans that were made to the individual for attendance at the school (42 USC 722(a)(1) (section 722(a)(1) of PHS Act); Pub.
 L. No. 105-392, sections 134 (1) and (2)).
-The total amount of NSL loans made to a student for an academic year may not exceed \$2,500 except that for each of the final two academic years of the program the total must not exceed \$4,000.
-The total of all NSL loans may not exceed \$13,000 (NSL, 42 CFR section 57.307).
+The total amount of NSL loans made to a student for an academic year may not exceed \$3,300 except that for each of the final two academic years of the program the total must not exceed \$5,200.
+The total of all NSL loans may not exceed \$17,000 (Section 5202 (a) of the Affordable Care Act).